bush

 How difficult is it?

 • Hard: Challenging navigation requiring advanced map reading skills.
-Controls require cross-country navigation, may be isolated "point features" or in complex areas and may not be visible from the line of approach.
+Controls require cross-country navigation, may be isolated "point features" or in complex areas, and may not be visible from the line of approach.
 Wider choice of routes means greater decision-making.

-Street, Urban and MTBO events are at an easy navigational level and generally suitable for most beginners.
+Street, Urban and MTBO events are mostly at an easy navigational level and generally suitable for most beginners.
 MTBO events require riders to be competent in riding bush tracks and trails.

 How long are the courses?

 Distances tend to increase the harder you go up the navigational scale and will vary depending on the terrain.
-Typical distances* for bush orienteering events are:

 • Very Easy 1.5-2.5 km